jbasen/Crestron-Shelly/README.md

 V33 - Fixed problem with RGBW Plus module and other misc. bug fixes

-V26 - Adds support for Shelly BluMotion.
+Adds support for Shelly BluMotion.
 In addition, Shelly made a change that broke the JavaScript code for all their new Bluetooth devices.
 So, the Bluetooth Device Scripts V2.zip file contains scripts that fix this isue.

+V36 Adds support for PLUS TRV, PLUS Uni (using the relay module not the old Uni module which should now only be used for the original uni), and the PRO RGBWW.
+The PRO RGBWW is only supported when configured as a device profile of light or rgbx2light.
+Other device profiles are not supported.
+This version also supports multiple outputs of the PRO DImmer 2PM.
+There are other misc. fixes